fommil/fpmortals/manuscript/complete.md

 A> `|+|` is known as the TIE Fighter operator.
 There is an Advanced TIE A> Fighter in an upcoming section, which is very exciting.

-A `Semigroup` should exist for a type if two elements can be combined to produce another element of the same type.
+A `Semigroup` can be defined for a type if two values can be combined.
 The operation must be *associative*, meaning that the order of nested operations should not matter, i.e.

 {lang="text"}
 ~~~~~~~~